 The SafetyConsumerID allows for discrimination between RequestSPDUs and ResponseSPDUs belonging to different SafetyConsumers.
 It is mainly used for diagnostic purposes, such as detecting unintentional concurrent access of a single SafetyProvider by multiple SafetyConsumers.
 Safety-related communication errors which are detected by checking the SafetyConsumerID would also be detected by other mechanisms, including the MNR, the SafetyProviderID, and the SafetyConsumerTimeout.

-However, assigning identical SafetyConsumerIDs to multiple consumers is not recommended because fault localization may become more difficult.
+However, assigning identical SafetyConsumerIDs to multiple consumers is not recommended because fault localization can become more difficult.

 To be effective, the set of used MNR values shall not be restricted to a small set.
 This could happen for connections which are restarted frequently, and which start counting from the same MNR value each time.